Woman sues restaurant, casino following slip-and-fall accident

 Residents of Pittsburgh who have been seriously injured because a property or business owner failed to make their establishment safe for visitors may be interested in a case that was recently filed in another major Pennsylvania city.
-According to news sources, a law firm in Philadelphia has filed a premises liability complaint on behalf of a woman who was injured in a slip-and-fall accident at restaurant located inside a Bensalem casino on July 2, 2012.
+According to news sources, a law firm in Philadelphia has filed a premises liability complaint on behalf of a woman who was injured in a slip-and-fall accident at a restaurant located inside a Bensalem casino on July 2, 2012.

 The papers were filed with the Philadelphia Court of Common Pleas.
-According to the complaint, the plaintiff is seeking damages not to exceed $50,000 from Chickie's and Pete's restaurant and Parx Casino.
-The Williamstown, New Jersey, woman claims that both parties were responsible for keeping floors clear of obstructions potentially hazardous to pedestrians.
+According to the complaint, the plaintiff is seeking damages not to exceed $50,000 from Chickie’s and Pete’s restaurant and Parx Casino.
+The Williamstown, New Jersey woman claims that both parties were responsible for keeping floors clear of obstructions potentially hazardous to pedestrians.

 On the day that the incident occurred, the woman entered the premises, slipped on an obstruction and fell to the ground, according to the complaint.
 She has allegedly incurred ongoing medical expenses for severe injuries suffered as a result of the fall, which include injuries to her back, muscles and discs as well as aggravation of injuries that preceded this incident.